 Design your garden for maximum watering efficiency

+You will definitely want to have a flow meter installed when designing your garden.
+This can help you monitor the water usage and help you figure out when you can afford to use a little more or when you need to cut back.
 Another good way of ensuring you use water with maximum efficiency is to try and create watering zones by grouping plants with similar watering needs.

 Some species of plants require more frequent watering than others so by arranging your planting in an attractive but clearly defined way you should be able to set your sprinkler system to deliver the right amount of water to each specific zone.